-I wanted to become an ISC Megalodon Instructor for several reasons.
+I wanted to become a Rebreather Instructor for several reasons.
 I love teaching and enjoy sharing my knowledge and experiences with others.
-I also really believe in the Megaladon and with rebreathers becoming more popular I see a need for quality instruction on quality units including the Pathfinder.
-There are so many new, untested rebreathers being put on the market.
-The Megalodon has been around for over a decade is one of the most well built, durable, and reliable units out there.
-I only teach the Megaladon / Pathfinder because that’s what I’m diving all the time on real world dives.
+I also really believe in the Megaladon and with rebreathers becoming more popular I see a need for quality instruction on quality units.
+The Megalodon is well built, durable, and reliable units out there.
+I only teach the Tiburon, Megaladon because that’s what I’m diving all the time on real world dives.
 There are a lot of instructors that only teach, and I’m not one of them.
 I think it’s important for you to know this about me, and when you’re researching instructors to take classes from.
 I want my course to prepare you for real world diving and for you to be safe and confident on your future adventures.